Hi there, my name is Ania and I am really happy that you are here.

 Before Tina appeared on our doorstep, we used to have a sweet little cat called Noodle.
 We found him as a concussed kitten in the middle of a busy road and once we took him home with us, he became a family member.
 After a year of staying with us, he disappeared without trace in winter 2014 and we were not able to find him.
 Even this short period of owing a pet and being so emotionally connected to an animal made us think twice about eating meat.

-While I was the main force behind this change, Duncan, who is a serious runner (and the voice behind ‘Boy on the Run’ blog and segments of the Marathon Talk podcast) shared my sentiment.
+While I was the main force behind this change, Duncan, who is a serious runner (the voice behind the ‘Boy on the Run’ segments of the Marathon Talk podcast) shared my sentiment.
 Inspired by the sporting achievements of famous vegan athletes including fellow Aussie fast bowler Peter Siddle and ultramarathoner Scott Jurek; he decided to join me.
 We have never looked back.

 About the blog

 I’ve always loved cooking but adopting a plant-based diet has given me a renewed inspiration.
 I found myself spending a lot more time in the kitchen, educating myself about new cooking methods and new ingredients.
 Seeing my obsession getting out of hand, Duncan has gently ‘bullied’ me into turning my passion into a cooking blog and that’s how Lazy Cat Kitchen came about.